 After reviewing my charts, my doctor told me there wasn’t much I could do to lower Lp(a).

 “Lp(a) is genetic, you can’t change it all that much.
 It’s possible Niacin could help”

 That’s never fun to hear for a metric that is tied to increased risk of heart disease, but I resolved to try nonetheless.

 My Lp(a) results

 While lowering Lp(a) through diet is certainly difficult, over the years, I have seen my Lp(a) number fluctuate.
 Exactly why the numbers have changed is impossible to say, but I do believe there is a link to how much dietary cholesterol I eat.

 John's Lp(a) progress

-The Cleveland Clinic references a study on this blog page, without citing or linking to it, that looked at 5,000 patients with elevated Lp(a).
+The Cleveland Clinic references a study that looked at 5,000 patients with elevated Lp(a).
 When the LDL in these patients was brought down (not specified whether this was LDL-C or LDL-P), the “increased risk for mortality from Lp(a) was negligible.”

 These are the studies that offer good news for those of us who need to keep an eye on Lp(a).
 Since Lp(a) is carried on the LDL particle, it needs LDL to do damage.